New Jersey imam in stable condition after being stabbed during morning prayer service, local officials say - Local News 8

 An imam is in stable condition after being stabbed during a Sunday morning prayer service at a mosque in Paterson, New Jersey, according to local officials.

+After the incident, the suspect attempted to flee from the mosque but congregants “were able to bring him down and apprehend him and hold him” until police arrived and arrested him, he said.

+There were more than 200 congregants in the mosque at the time of the stabbing, Hamdan said.
+The spokesperson said he strongly believes that this was an isolated incident and assured all congregants “that the mosque is safe and to practice their faith, it is open.”

 Mayor Andre Sayegh said he visited Imam Sayed Elnakib in the hospital soon after the incident.
-He said Elnakib was stabbed around 5.30 a.m.
-Sunday during prayers at the Omar Mosque in South Paterson.
 The mayor said the imam is in stable condition at St. Joseph’s University Medical Center.

 CNN has contacted the medical center and did not receive an immediate response.